-We will apply your Contract Value, less applicable taxes, to your Income Plan on the Payout Start Date.
+We will apply your Contract Value, adjusted by any Market Value Adjustment, less applicable taxes, to your Income Plan on the Payout Start Date.
 If your initial monthly payments would be less than \$20, and state law permits, we may:

-• terminate your Contract and pay you the Contract Value, less any applicable taxes, in a lump sum instead of the periodic payments you have chosen, or

-• reduce the frequency of your payments so that each payment will be at least \$20.
+- terminate your Contract and pay you the Contract Value, adjusted by any Market Value Adjustment and less any applicable taxes, in a lump sum instead of the periodic payments you have chosen, or - reduce the frequency of your payments so that each payment will be at least \$20.